This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 Water with bubbles.
 Simple, effective, underrated.

 Naturally carbonated mineral waters have been drunk for centuries.
-Artificial carbonation arrived in the 1770s.
+Artificial carbonation arrived in the 1770s, when Joseph Priestley worked out how to dissolve carbon dioxide into water, and Thomas Henry commercialised the technique soon after.
 Modern options range from plain sparkling water to flavoured varieties with everything from citrus to cucumber to exotic botanicals.

 Why it matters: Sparkling water is the ultimate AF drink hack.
 It provides the ritual (popping a cap, hearing fizz, holding a glass of something interesting) with zero calories, zero sugar, zero alcohol, zero complexity.